Questionnaire: Are You Clued-up on Common Lawn Problems?

 BROWN PATCHES

-Few things spoil the look of an otherwise beautiful lawn quite so obviously as a brown patch – but what caused it, and what’s the cure?- a) Sandy
+Few things spoil the look of an otherwise beautiful lawn quite so obviously as a brown patch – but what caused it, and what’s the cure?

 - b) Clay